-- Investment earnings were budgeted for \$9,000.
-Actual revenues were \$7,176 (20.3% under budget) due to a decrease in interest rate by the Local Government Investment Pool. - Miscellaneous revenues were budgeted for \$6,500.
-Actual revenues were \$3,679 (43.4% under budget) due to a decrease in revenue from capital credits, worker's compensation refunds, and title lien search. - Expenditures for personnel services were budgeted for \$345,000.
-Actual expenditures were \$256,998 (25.5% under budget).
-The District consistently budgets for the potential of employees leaving, which could result in payouts of earned leave. - Expenditures for materials and services were budgeted for \$1,409,250.
-Actual expenditures were \$645,237 (54.2% under budget).
-The District consistently budgets high due to negotiations with the City of Brookings regarding sewer treatment rates not being settled. - Expenditures for capital outlay were budgeted for \$70,000.
-Actual expenditures were \$0 due to a capital outlay expense being moved to the 2022-2023 fiscal year.
+- Investment earnings were budgeted for \$5,900.
+Actual revenues were \$40,340 (583.7% over budget) due to an increase in interest rate by the Local Government Investment Pool. - Miscellaneous revenues were budgeted for \$6,000.
+Actual revenues were \$3,390 (43.5% under budget) due to a decrease in revenue from capital credits, worker's compensation refunds, and title lien search. - Expenditures for materials and services were budgeted for \$1,257,420.
+Actual expenditures were \$345,936 (72.5% under budget).
+The District consistently budgets high due to negotiations with the City of Brookings regarding sewer treatment rates not being settled. - Expenditures for capital outlay were budgeted for \$80,000.
+Actual expenditures were \$0 due to a capital outlay expense being moved to the 2023-2024 fiscal year.